Overv/VulkanTutorial/04_Vertex_buffers/01_Vertex_buffer_creation.md

 }
 ```

-In the future we may have more than one desirable property, so we should check
+We may have more than one desirable property, so we should check if the result
-if the result of the bitwise AND is not just non-zero, but equal to the desired
+of the bitwise AND is not just non-zero, but equal to the desired properties bit
-properties bit field.
-If there is a memory type suitable for the buffer that
+field.
+If there is a memory type suitable for the buffer that also has all of
-also has all of the properties we need, then we return its index, otherwise we
+the properties we need, then we return its index, otherwise we throw an
-throw an exception.
+exception.

 ## Memory allocation